Sakura-sophie/FPGA-quantum-decoder/README.md

 To note: After any further edits to VHDL design, go to block design and refresh module to update.

+ ## Architecture

+Describe the detection and rearrangement algorithm in more detail here, e.g.:

+- **Detection:** how a site is classified as occupied/empty from the raw image (thresholding method, filtering, calibration approach)
+- **Counting:** how the total atom count and occupancy grid are represented in hardware (e.g. bit vector, register array)
+- **Rearrangement strategy:** the logic used to decide which atoms move where to fill the target pattern (e.g. row-by-row, column compaction, or a specific published rearrangement algorithm you implemented/adapted)
+- **Timing:** how fast this runs end-to-end (important for atom trapping — rearrangement usually needs to happen within the atom lifetime/trap coherence window)

 - **Image input interface** — how camera frame data enters the FPGA (via ADC channels directly, via PS-side capture and AXI stream into PL, GigE/CameraLink bridged through the ARM core, etc. — specify your actual interface)
 - **Atom detection block** — thresholding / peak-finding logic that identifies atom presence at each expected lattice site from the image data